teloxide/teloxide/CONTRIBUTING.md

 ### Adding a new method

-It should be noted first that TBA updates that contain new methods are usually divided between developers in the [teloxide_dev](https://t.me/teloxide_dev) chat, or in the github issues for new TBA versions.
-If you want to contribute a TBA update, contact other developers first, the work that you want to do may already be done.

 #### Step 1:

 Add the method and its info to `crates/teloxide-core/src/schema.ron` file.

-For example, lets add a `createChatInviteLink`.
-Look at the [TBA documentation](https://core.telegram.org/bots/api#createchatinvitelink).
+For example, lets add a `createChatInviteLink` from TBA 5.1.
+Look at the [TBA documentation](https://web.archive.org/web/20210331031440/https://core.telegram.org/bots/api#createchatinvitelink) in the web archive (`teloxide` can lag behind a few versions of TBA, you should look at the past versions to not implement something that isn't in the version you are doing).
 After that, you need to start adding the method.
 First of all, look at where that method is relative to other methods.
 `createChatInviteLink` is between `exportChatInviteLink` and `editChatInviteLink`.
 Find that spot in the `schema.ron` file and add the method as such: